 Rabbit Proof Fence

-The Fence is located between Starvation Bay (west of Esperance on the South Coast) to the Ninety Mile Beach (east of Port Hedland) spanning a distance of 1827 km.
+Location of The Rabbit-Proof Fence in Western Australia is between Starvation Bay (west of Esperance on the South Coast of WA) to the Ninety Mile Beach (east of Port Hedland) spanning a distance of 1827 km.
 Its construction required 8000 tonnes of materials and in addition to this, posts were cut from the adjoining bush wherever possible.
-From 1901, the fence was constructed by private contractors, however in 1904, the project became the responsibility of the Public Works Department of Western Australia, under the supervision of Richard John Anketell.
-With a work force of 120 men, 350 camels, 210 horses and 41 donkeys, Anketell was responsible for the construction of the greater part of the No 1 fence and the survey of its last 70 miles.
+From 1901, the fence was constructed by private contractors, however, in 1904, the project became the responsibility of the Public Works Department of Western Australia, under the supervision of Richard John Anketell.
+With a workforce of 120 men, 350 camels, 210 horses and 41 donkeys, Anketell was responsible for the construction of the greater part of the No 1 fence and the survey of its last 70 miles.

 The Rabbit Proof Fence is approx 50 kms east of Hyden on the Hyden - Norseman Road (Granite Woodlands Discovery Trail).
-The 53 km drive will take you on a sealed road from Wave Rock through a kaleidoscope of colour as the farming land gives way to the natural bushland of the woodlands stretching from Hyden to Norseman.
+The 53 km drive will take you on a sealed road from Wave Rock through a kaleidoscope of colour as the farming land gives way to the natural bushland of the woodlands stretching from Hyden to Norseman Western Australia.

 Driving alongside the fence itself is not permitted.